Bruh722/ccjs200/README.md

 >
 ```

 which confirm that the median for county 2 is higher than the median for county 1.
-Often (but not always), the median will be a preferred measure of central tendency when the data are skewed.
 We complete the analysis by examining the boxplot:

 ```R
 boxplot(x,y,